AqibHasnain/aqibhasnain.github.io/_posts/2022-09-25-metric-learning-essential-genes.md

-Since we want to learn the essential gene landscape, we'll also need to know the nonessential gene sequences.
+Since we want to learn the essential gene landscape (i.e. for any new gene sequence, we want to classify if the gene is essential or not by where it lies in some space that we create/learn from data), we'll also need to know the nonessential gene sequences.
 Below is a function to parse the `cds_from_genomic` fasta file for ADP1 obtained from [NCBI](https://www.ncbi.nlm.nih.gov/nuccore/NC_005966.1).
 This file contains gene sequences for all known protein coding genes.
 We will make a dataframe of all genes and note whether it is essential or not

 ```python